CEMS Inbound - Applying for Keio and Information on Visa and Housing

 Certificate of Financial Support

-- For Personal funds: Your name must appear on the bank document.
+a) For Personal funds (Self): Your name must appear on the certificate.

 PDF